SuperSport United F.C.

-SuperSport United Football Club (often known as SuperSport) is a South African professional football club based in Atteridgeville in Pretoria in the Gauteng province.
-The team currently plays in the Dstv Premiership.
-United is known as Matsatsantsa a Pitori amongst its supporters.
-They usually play their home games at Lucas Moripe Stadium in Atteridgeville.
+SuperSport United Football Club (often known as SuperSport) was a South African professional football club based in Atteridgeville in Pretoria in the Gauteng province.
+The team played in the Premiership until their sale to Siwelele following the end of the 2024–25 season.
+United was known as Matsatsantsa a Pitori amongst its supporters.
+They usually played their home games at Lucas Moripe Stadium in Atteridgeville.